 In 1890, Edith Randolph was Morgan’s primary lover.
 She also needed a husband — a wealthy one.
 Newspapers described Mrs. Randolph, who would soon own the Anchorage, as “popular in society.”

-Lacking money of her own after the death of her first husband, a British military officer, she had initially started a flirtation with William Whitney, former secretary of the Navy.
+Lacking money of her own after the death of her first husband, she had started a flirtation with William Whitney, former secretary of the Navy.
 His wife, however, put a quick end to that.
 And so she strayed over to Morgan.

 Edith insinuated herself into Morgan’s circle, even accompanying the family to his son’s funeral.
 But generally Morgan kept the Atlantic Ocean between Edith and his wife.
 While his wife was in Europe, he would visit Edith in New York or Bar Harbor and vice versa.